 The First Noble Truth is dukkha or suffering.
 However, it is not exactly easy to sum up.
 Dukkha can mean different things to different people.
 There isn’t an exact translation in the English language, which makes it difficult to pinpoint.

 Many people have different ideas on what dukkha means.
 Most can agree that it incorporates feelings of stress, pain, loss, anxiety, dissatisfaction, and unhappiness.
 Since the term is so broad, it is important to fully understand this first noble truth in order to address it in your own personal life.

-Essentially, dukkha is those lingering feelings of unhappiness, whether it be from stress, grief or other.
-Every single in the person in the world is affected by this sensation at one time or another.
+Essentially, dukkha is those lingering feelings of unhappiness, whether it be from stress, grief, or other.
+Every single person in the world is affected by this sensation at one time or another.

 Dukkha is a part of life and unfortunately, there is no way around it.
-The four noble truths aren’t about eliminating dukkha all together, but rather learning to manage it so you minimize your suffering.
+The four noble truths aren’t about eliminating dukkha altogether, but rather learning to manage it so you minimize your suffering.